Cut Bank (film): Release

 The film had its world premiere at the Los Angeles Film Festival on June 16, 2014.
 Shortly after the premiere, it was announced that A24 and DirecTV had acquired distribution rights to the film.
 It was screened in Canada at the Toronto International Film Festival on September 10, 2014, and at the Edmonton Film Festival on September 26, 2014.
 The film had its overseas debut at the Zurich Film Festival on October 4, 2014.

 The film was released on DirecTV Cinema on February 26, 2015, two months before its limited release (including video on demand) in the United States on April 3, 2015.
 A week later on April 10, the film appeared in a limited release in Canada, and was made available to Canadian video on demand that same day.
 It went on to premiere at the Palm Beach International Film Festival on March 29, 2015, the Chattanooga Film Festival on April 2, 2015, and the RiverRun Film Festival on April 19, 2015.

 Home media

 The film was distributed on DVD and Blu-ray in the United States on May 26, 2015, by Lionsgate Home Entertainment.

 Reception

 Reviews at the premiere were mixed.
 Rotten Tomatoes, a review aggregator, reports that 37% of 38 surveyed critics gave the film a positive review; the average rating is 4.8/10.
 The site's consensus reads: "Cut Bank contains typically outstanding work from its solid veteran cast, but it's lost in a dull morass of predictably derivative crime thriller clichés."
-Metacritic rated it 44/100 based on 12 reviews.
+Metacritic rated it 44/100 based on 12 reviews, indicating "mixed or average" reviews.

 Geoff Berkshire of Variety wrote, "A strong supporting cast, including Bruce Dern, steals the show in otherwise routine thriller."
 Todd McCarthy of The Hollywood Reporter called it a "copycat, self-consciously comedic violent noir" in the style of the Coen Brothers and Quentin Tarantino.